 We conduct surveys of Washington state’s employers to learn the estimated number of vacancies and hires in the state, the characteristics of available jobs, the workforce needs of employers, and vacancy trends by industry, occupation and geographical area.
 The results of the surveys are published in the Job Vacancy and Hiring Survey Report.

-What is the source of data for the Job Vacancy Survey Report?
+What is the source of data for the Job Vacancy and Hiring Survey Report?

 Data are from surveys of Washington employers we conduct each spring and fall.